FarronF/limerick-council-meetings/meetings/2019/11/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st October 2019.md

 •Re-activation of vacant homes; in particular in areas of high demand for social housing

-•Mapping of vacant homes to gain an accurate picture of vacancy.--- 6
+•Mapping of vacant homes to gain an accurate picture of vacancy.
+---
+6

 Members were informed that Limerick City & County Council are taking part in a Pilot Vacancy